It’s a fact of life that sometimes personalities clash at work.

 You may not be able to do anything about how other people behave but you can certainly control how you react to them.
 Be positive and pleasant.
 Look for their strengths.
 Give a genuine smile at them when you pass them at work; you may get a smile back!

-This week, try some of these positive ways to reduce the negative feelings you have when interacting with that person you don’t like.
+Try some of these positive ways to reduce the negative feelings you have when interacting with that person you don’t like.
 You just might feel better for doing so!

 Which approach will you try first?